Surrogate Representation Inference for Text and Image Annotations: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{sec::example} presents a motivating example drawn from the actual published research.
 Section \ref{sec::method} formalizes the proposed methodology with error-free human annotations.
 Section \ref{sec:proximal} then relaxes this assumption and deals with more realistic setting in which humans annotations contain non-differential measurement errors.
 Section \ref{sec::application} then applies the proposed method to the existing study introduced in the motivating example.
 Finally, Section \ref{sec::conclusion} concludes by summarizing the advantages and limitations of SRI and outlining directions for future research.\\

-\textbf{Related Literature.} There is a growing body of literature that aims to conduct statistical inference with a limited amount of ground-truth labels by leveraging both labeled data and machine learning predictions (e.g., \citealt{fong_machine_2021, angelopoulos2023prediction, egami_neulips_2023, egami2024using, zrnic_cross-prediction-powered_2024, carlson_unifying_2025}).
-Unlike the existing approaches, the proposed SRI framework leverages the assumption that human coders only rely on the text they are annotating, but this assumption can be guaranteed by design and can be used to improve the efficiency.
-The SRI framework is also different from the existing literature in that it allows human annotations to contain non-differential measurement error.
-The existing literature, implicitly or explicitly, assumes that human annotations are error-free.
+\textbf{Related Literature.} There is a growing body of literature that aims to conduct statistical inference with a limited amount of ground-truth labels by leveraging both labeled data and machine learning predictions (e.g., \citealt{ angelopoulos2023prediction, egami_neulips_2023, egami2024using, zrnic_cross-prediction-powered_2024, carlson_unifying_2025}).
+A key strength of this literature is that most of them do not assume any structure of machine learning prediction errors.
+While this enables researchers to apply the bias-correction framework in any setting, the resulting standard error can be excessively large, especially when the machine learning quality is moderate.
+In addition, most of the proposed literature assumes that human annotations are error-free.
 The only exception in the literature is \cite{egami2024using}, which addressed this issue using multiple coders and a quasi-Bayesian approach to model uncertainty in annotations, in a manner akin to multiple imputation.
 However, that method does not offer formal guarantees of consistent estimation for the target parameter of interest.
-I provide the methodology with formal consistency guarantee under the assumption that measurement errors are non-differential, and empirically demonstrate that SRI substantially decreases the bias using only the error-prone human annotations.
-In addition, I introduce a diagnostic tool that tests the non-differential error assumption using only a minimal number of researcher-generated labels.

-The proposed SRI framework also differs from the existing literature on surrogate outcomes in that it considers surrogate variables that are high-dimensional and unstructured.
-While some recent studies have introduced methods using multiple surrogate outcomes (e.g., \citealt{price_estimation_2018, athey_surrogate_2019, wang_model-free_2020}), their focus remains on low-dimensional, structured surrogate variables.
-Because SRI uses high-dimensional, unstructured data as surrogates, I propose learning low-dimensional representations that continue to function as surrogates to improve efficiency.
+This paper is also related to the literature on surrogate outcomes.
+While recent studies develop methods using multiple surrogate outcomes (e.g., \citealt{price_estimation_2018, athey_surrogate_2019, wang_model-free_2020}), they primarily focus on low-dimensional, structured surrogate variables.
+These methods do not address settings in which the surrogate variable is high-dimensional and unstructured, such as texts or images, nor do they study how dimensionality reduction can be carried out while preserving the surrogate structure needed for inference.